in , , , , ,

 Notes

-• Chill your glass beforehand to keep your drink cooler longer.
+• Chill your highball glass before serving to keep the drink colder longer.

 Tried this recipe?Leave a comment and let us know how it was!